 Inspired Team Members

 One of the surest signs that an employee can receive that their work is appreciated is to allow them to do their jobs unimpeded–without excessive oversight or interference from the boss–and celebrate their accomplishments after the fact.
-This kind of trust generates a sense of responsibility for the employee to perform, and positive reinforcement to encourage their self-startership and initiative.
+This kind of trust generates a sense of responsibility for the employee to be productive, and positive reinforcement to encourage their self-startership and initiative.
 Why would anyone want to leave this environment?
 Doing this can help minimize turnover and benefit your growth.

 What We Have to Do with Any of This